ayranamo/mathshub-ai-avatars/README.md

 ### Join Us in Transforming Programming Education!
 Mathshub AI Avatars is more than just a platform—it's a movement towards a more inclusive, accessible, and effective approach to programming education.
 Whether you're an educator passionate about empowering learners or a developer eager to make a difference, we invite you to join us on this journey.
 Together, let's unlock the world of coding for everyone, regardless of language or background.

-### Learn More:
-Visit our website at [mathshub.education](https://maths-h.com) to explore how Mathshub AI Avatars is transforming programming education worldwide!

 ## Demo and source description:
 This script combines the functionality of text translation and video creation using external APIs and presents them in an interactive web application using Streamlit.